adrianlee1005/CitiBike-Financial-Gap-Analysis/README.md

 ## Project Overview

 This project analyzes where CitiBike expansion would create the highest mobility, equity, and financial value across New York City.
-The core question is not simply **“where is CitiBike missing?”** but rather:
+The core question to answer is:

 > **Which underserved neighborhoods have the strongest latent demand for bike share, and can expansion into those areas be financially justified?**